-*Stock photos shown.
-Default/Base Model is black.
+Stock photos shown.

 Crafted with double layered webbing frame and 36" extension mounting straps built on at all points.
 Completely overkill, but we never want that load to shift or need "constant rechecking" on the road or trail.
 Gobi-Desert, safari, overloading extreme-duty cargo nets in assorted sizes and so much easier than trying to deal with individual ratchet straps or rope.
 Place your load up on your rack and place the net over it.
 Go around the sides and cinch down the net's straps to secure the entire load quickly and easily.
-Tie up the excess ends and you are ready to go.
+Tie up or push under the load any excess ends strap and you are ready to go.

 Measure your safari rack perimeter and allow about 4-5" of clearance for hardware if you wish to contain items below the racks top rails carrying smaller items.
 If you normally load taller items, spare tires, pelican cases etc you may want a wider and/longer net to wrap completely over your load.
 Note first two images of the same net, loaded and empty to base your sizing needs when ordering.

 Net sizes are in INCHES (for example first option is a 1" webbing material width, 11" Length x 11" width etc.) Built on mounting straps are typically about 18-24 inches apart and 36" length.
 Please note: nets smaller than 36" on the shorter sides will not have a center strap built in unless custom built as an option upgrade to do so.
 We recommend 36" wide or wider for most aftermarket roof racks so that they will incorporate a center strap.

 You may add custom colored stitching, but it is NOT RECOMMENDED leaving the roof rack net on year round as bright threads may fade and lose their brightness.
 Sun UV, salt and mag chloride are very hard on these colors.
 If you want to leave the net on full-time it is recommended to match the thread color to the webbing color or select black for contrast.